Shemini Atzeret: Taking the lulav and etrog and sleeping in the sukkah

 The prevalent practice is that one eats in the sukkah on the eighth day, but without reciting the blessing (berakhah) for sitting in a sukkah.
 However, one does not take the lulav and etrog (nor does one sleep in the sukkah according to most opinions) on the eighth day.
 If someone sees a neighbor on the street with a lulav and etrog on the eighth day, the rabbis reason, they might mistakenly assume that it is still the seventh day (ḥol hamoed), when the lulav and etrog are still needed.
 They might then violate prohibitions of the yom tov of the eighth day.
 For that reason, the rabbis ruled that one should not take the lulav and etrog on the eighth day, even outside the Land of Israel.
 They are therefore muktzah; that is, one may not even move them on a holiday where they are not needed.
 Sleeping in the sukkah brings a similar discussion.
 Additionally, most people would prefer to sleep indoors at this point in the year due to the weather, so sleeping in the sukkah may impinge on one's own joy during the festival.
-This is why the rabbis ruled that one does not sleep in the sukkah on Shemini Atzeret, even outside the Land of Israel.
+This is why many rabbis ruled that one does not sleep in the sukkah on Shemini Atzeret, even outside the Land of Israel.
 Other rabbis, such as the Vilna Gaon, ruled that one should sleep in the sukkah on Shemini Atzeret outside the Land of Israel.